pkholland/mutantspider/examples/file_system/README.md

 the next.
 So, for example, the file <code>/persistent/my_credentials.txt</code> could be used to store information that a user might have entered during a previous visit to your web site.
-If they had done so, and your application had written that information to this file then it would be able to read the information back during this visit to your page.
+If they had done so, and your application had written that information to this file, then it would be able to read that information back during this visit to your page.
 This data is stored locally on the user's machine - not on your server.

 It is implemented using IndexedDB on Emscripten, and html5fs on NaCl, but adds some